Máté Kocsis: Controversies

 In November 2011, the General Assembly of Józsefváros passed decrees against the homeless people, which tried to force them to the homeless shelter.
 The city council also banned smoking, begging and sleeping on the streets for the homeless people.
 Police arrested activists from The City is For All (A Város Mindenkié) group when they demonstrated against the decrees.
 Several dozen protestors staged a sit-in at the mayor's office as part of the protest.
 Kocsis claimed that this was "the umpteenth time" that he had "offered collaboration", but the demonstrators had not taken up his offer.

 A year after the announcement of the "law enforcement action", there were still many homeless people on the street.
 The office of the infringement was closed.
 According to some residents, the authorities were dispatched to collect the homeless people.

 In January 2013, after an anti-Roma text written by journalist and Fidesz-member Zsolt Bayer in the newspaper Magyar Hírlap, Kocsis (the communications chief of the same party) stated that anyone who protested against the article "was putting himself on the side of murderers" - meaning the Roma.

 The article was written after the murder of the Romani boxer Gergely Sávoly, and stated that a "considerable proportion of the gypsies are not fit to live among people.
 They are animals.
 These animals should certainly not exist...

 In December 2014, Kocsis attracted international attention by proposing mandatory annual drug tests for children between the ages of 12 and 18, politicians and journalists.

 In May 2015, liberal politician and LGBT activist Klára Ungár claimed that Kocsis is homosexual.
 Kocsis countered her comment, stating "I am not gay", and he sued Ungár.
 Although he won the lawsuit at first instance, he lost at second instance, as the court stated Kocsis did not argue why the incorrect statement was offensive.
+In Ungár's initial accusation, Kocsis' name appeared alongside that of József Szájer, a Fidesz MEP who was later caught escaping a gay sex orgy held in Brussels in violation of Belgian COVID-19 regulations on the night of 27 November 2020.